Parul University MBA Admissions 2025

 Simple Interest and Compound Interest are two of the most basic concepts in mathematics, here we will discuss, what is simple interest and compound interest, simple interest and compound interest for cat, Simple Interest and compound interest formulas, the difference between simple interest and Compound Interest formulas, simple interest and compound interest questions etc.

-Simple interest is defined as the interest that is calculated on the principal amount only, it does not take into account the interest of interest.
+Simple interest is defined as the interest calculated on the principal amount only; it does not take into account the interest on the interest.

-You have received Rs.
-300 more.
-This Rs.
+You have received an additional Rs.
+300. This Rs.
 300 is the simple interest for 3 years at the rate of 10% per annum.

-The simple interest (SI) is calculated by multiplying the principal with the rate of interest and time (in years).
+The simple interest (SI) is calculated by multiplying the principal by the rate of interest and time (in years).
 The formula is:

 SI = (P × R × T) / 100